 "As much as 70 percent of your hard-earned retirement funds can be eaten up by income, estate and state taxes," says individual retirement account guru Ed Slott, author of the retirement-planning books, "Fund Your Future: A Tax-Smart Savings Plan in Your 20s and 30s" and "The Retirement Savings Time Bomb ... and How to Defuse It."

 To avoid costly traps, Slott and other experts urge consumers to know the rules, plan carefully and maximize opportunity whenever possible.

 Retirement accounts are not created equal

 But traditional IRAs, simplified employee pension plans (SEPs), SIMPLE IRAs, 401(k) plans, 457 plans and 403(b) plans are different animals.
 These generally involve a tax deduction upfront, but investors face a deadline.
-You have to start taking withdrawals, known as required minimum distributions, or RMDs, after you turn 70 ½.
-And when you do, you'll owe ordinary income taxes -- as much as 39.6 percent beginning in 2013.
+You have to start taking withdrawals, known as required minimum distributions, or RMDs, after you turn 70 1/2.
+And when you do, you'll owe ordinary income taxes -- as much as 39.6 percent for the top tax bracket.